MUNGO JERRY NEWS

 Mungo Jerry’s new single, is That’s The Colour Of Love, “the song that I did for the Japanese mayo ad”, Ray told us.

-It is the highest new entry on the Heritage chart, coming in at No.23.
-You can register your vote by clicking HERE – let’s see if we can get it to number one.
+You can register your vote – ONCE EVERY WEEK – by clicking HERE – let’s see if we can get it to number one?

 This YouTube delight contains 3:24 minutes of the carefree, good-time music you expect from Ray Dorset, (aka Mungo Jerry).